uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 This RFC defines the procedures to enabling "Subscriptions Matching" on different Public Clouds providers.

-Also provides implementation details for implementing the following modules for `virtual-host-gatherer`:
+Also provides implementation details for supporting the following modules for `virtual-host-gatherer`:

 - A generic (JSON-file based) module that enables Administrators to provide its own custom virtual instances definition.
 - A module for gathering virtual instances from Azure Cloud.